Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 Allard de Jong, multi-lingual coach and trainer

-Fluent in English, Spanish, French and Dutch, Allard has more than ten years experience as a coach, trainer and leadership development consultant.
+Fluent in English, Spanish, French and Dutch, Allard has more than ten years experience as a coach, trainer and leadership development consultant, and has worked with Carol Wilson for 10 years.
 Previously he worked as a corporate manager in marketing and consulting, covering a wide range of industries throughout Europe, North and South America and Asia.
 Allard delivers programmes for us all over the world including South America and Africa.

 Lynn Cox, coach, inspirational speaker and multi sensory artist

 Completely blind since the age of 18, Lynn once thought she would rather die than lose her sight.Yet she has discovered the transformational qualities of darkness, with the imaginative and visualising opportunities it affords, and now creates workshops to help others explore its power.
-Lynn delivers communication and leadership training sessions which take place in totally dark spaces, where the group creatively solve problems and, being right out of their comfort zones, learn how adaptable they are.
+Lynn trained as a coach with Carol Wilson in 2012, and now delivers communication and leadership training sessions which take place in totally dark spaces, where the group creatively solve problems and, being right out of their comfort zones, learn how adaptable they are.
 Lynn specialises in working with people in the creative industries and is an Equalities/Diversity Trainer providing creative interactive training to many organisations including Tate Modern, Ambassador Theatre Group & Ikon Gallery.
 She is the instigator of Experiences in the Dark creative exhibitions and business workshops that give participants a different approach to life/problem solving.
 Lynn contributed a chapter to the Association for Coaching book ‘Diversity in Coaching’

 Darren Robson, philanthropist